beatsryetypes/beatsryetypes.github.io/_posts/2015-02-01-episode-1-first-experiences.md

 length: 29329408
 duration: "24:17"
 link: http://quirkey.com/brt/brt-001-160.mp3
+summary: |>
+  First!
+We break the proverbial ice by talking about our first experiences with great food and early computers.
+We yap about VAX, Ti-83s, Geocities, King Salmon, and that East Village Canolli tradition.
 ---
 First!
 We break the proverbial ice by talking about our first experiences with great food and early computers.
 We yap about VAX, Ti-83s, Geocities, King Salmon, and that East Village Canolli tradition.